saahildhulla/nexus-troubleshooting/example5/README.md

 Example 5 --

-The Remote Data Plane can no longer communicate with Vault because the admin deleted a secret.
-What did they delete, and how can we remediate?
+Customer tried to install data plane and it failed.
+Why did this happen, and how can we remediate this?

 Set up this example by running `run_example5.sh`